google/WebFundamentals/src/content/en/tools/chrome-devtools/speed/get-started.md

 #### Resizing images in the real world

 For a small app, doing a one-off resize of the images like this may be good enough.
-For a large app, some more scalable solutions include:
+But for a large app, a one-off resize like you did in the last section obviously isn't scalable.

 * Resize images during the build process.
 * Use `srcset` and create multiple sizes of each image during the build proces.
 At runtime, the browser